There are vegetarians, there are non-vegetarians. But in between, there is a breed called Eggetarians.

-And for we Eggetarians finding a food joint is like finding a subsection in a non vegetarian food joint.
+And for we Eggetarians finding a food joint is like finding a subsection in a non-vegetarian food joint.
 On the menu card, we go to a non-veg section and find egg dishes.
-Very rarely there is a section for eggs with very limited menu on the card such as Egg curry / Egg Masala, Masala Omelette / Plain Omelette, Boiled Egg etc. And rarest rare thing is a good bhurji pav served in any fine dining restaurant (Seriously rarest rare???? )
+Very rarely there is a section for eggs with a very limited menu on the card such as Egg curry / Egg Masala, Masala Omelette / Plain Omelette, Boiled Egg etc. And the rarest rare thing is a good bhurji pav served in any fine dining restaurant (Seriously rarest rare???? )

 Here are some of the best ever tested & tasted bhurji pav joints.